sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Link agents and assets

-If the Agent doesn't support discovery or configuration files, you will manually need to link data coming in through your agents with the attributes of your created assets.
-We use attributes such as `Asset link` and `Agent link` for that.
+If the Agent doesn't support discovery or configuration files, you will manually need to link data coming in through your agents to the attributes of your assets.
+We use configuration items on attributes such as `Agent link` and `Attribute link` for that.
 See the example for connecting to [OpenWeatherMap via an HTTP Agent to a Weather asset](https://github.com/openremote/openremote/wiki/User-Guide%3A-HTTP-Agent).

 # Rules